-another Roth IRA in a manner that prevents you from cashing the Roth IRA assets, or even depositing the assets anywhere except in the receiving Roth IRA.
+- 1. Roth IRA-to-Roth IRA Transfers.
+You may transfer all or a portion of your Roth IRA assets from one Roth IRA to another Roth IRA.
+A Roth IRA transfer means that the Roth IRA assets move from one Roth IRA to another Roth IRA in a manner that prevents you from cashing the Roth IRA assets, or even depositing the assets anywhere except in the receiving Roth IRA.
 Transfers are not taxable or reportable, and the IRS does not impose timing or frequency restrictions on transfers.
-You may be required to complete a transfer authorization form prior to transferring your Roth IRA assets.

-- Roth IRA-to-Roth IRA Rollovers.
+You may be required to complete a transfer authorization form prior to transferring your Roth IRA assets. - Roth IRA-to-Roth IRA Rollovers.
 A Roth IRA rollover is another way to move assets tax-free between Roth IRAs.
-You may roll over all or 2. a portion of your Roth IRA assets by taking a distribution from a Roth IRA and recontributing part or all of it as a rollover contribution into the same or another Roth IRA.
+You may roll over all or a portion of your Roth IRA assets by taking a distribution from a Roth IRA and recontributing part or all of it as a rollover contribution into the same or another Roth IRA.
 A rollover contribution is irrevocable.
 You must report your Roth IRA rollover to the IRS on your federal income tax return.
 Your contribution may only be designated as a rollover if the Roth IRA distribution is deposited within 60 calendar days following the date you receive the distributed assets.
 Any portion not rolled over will be subject to the Roth IRA ordering rules to determine income taxes and penalty taxes.
-The 60-day period may be extended to 120 days for a firsttime homebuyer distribution where there is a delay or cancellation in the purchase or construction of the home.
+The 60-day period may be extended to 120 days for a first-time homebuyer distribution where there is a delay or cancellation in the purchase or construction of the home.
 You are limited to one rollover per 1-year (12-month) period.
 You may only roll over one IRA distribution per 1-year period aggregated between all of your IRAs.
 For this purpose IRA includes rollovers among traditional (including SEP), SIMPLE, and Roth IRAs.
 For example, if you have IRA 1, IRA 2, and IRA 3, and take a distribution from IRA 1 and roll it over into a new IRA 4, you will have to wait 1 year from the date of that distribution to take another distribution from any of your IRAs and subsequently roll it over into an IRA.
-The 1-year limitation does not apply to rollovers related to firsttime homebuyer distributions, distributions converted to a Roth IRA, and rollovers from an employer-sponsored eligible retirement plan. - MyRA-to-Roth IRA Rollovers and Transfers.
-You may elect to roll 3. over or transfer MyRA assets to a Roth IRA.
-You are required to roll over
+The 1-year limitation does not apply to rollovers related to first-time homebuyer distributions, distributions converted to a Roth IRA, and rollovers from an employer-sponsored eligible retirement plan. - 3.
+Rollovers and Transfers from SIMPLE Roth IRAs.
+You may not roll retirement plans or transfer assets from a SIMPLE Roth IRA to a Roth IRA or other eligible retirement plan until two years have passed since the date on which you first participated in an employer's SIMPLE IRA plan, which is the initial contribution date.
+If you participated in SIMPLE IRA plans of different employers, the initial contribution date and two-year tracking period are determined separately for SIMPLE IRA assets from each employer.